 Eligible applicants include local governments (counties, watershed districts, watershed management organizations, soil and water conservation districts, and cities) or local government joint power boards working under a current State approved and locally adopted local water management plan or soil and water conservation district (SWCD) comprehensive plan.
 Counties in the seven-county metropolitan area are eligible if they have adopted a county groundwater plan or county comprehensive plan that has been approved by the Metropolitan Council under Minn.
 Stat.
 Chapter 473.
 Cities in the seven-county metropolitan area are eligible if they have a water plan that has been approved by the Metropolitan Council under Minn.
 Stat.
 Chapter 473.
 Cities in the seven-county metropolitan area are eligible if they have a water plan that has been approved by a watershed district or a watershed management organization as provided under Minn.
 Stat.
 103B.235.
 Cities, including those outside of the seven-county metropolitan area, without such plans are encouraged to work with another eligible local government if interested in receiving grant funds.
-Plans must be current as of October 1, 2015 for an applicant to be eligible to apply.
-Applicants must also be in compliance with all applicable federal, State, and local laws, policies, ordinances, rules, and regulations.
+Plans must be current when Board approves award to be eligible to receive grant funds.1 Applicants must also be in compliance with all applicable federal, State, and local laws, policies, ordinances, rules, and regulations.

-&lt;sup>1 For the purposes of this policy watershed management organizations and metro watershed districts are not eligible if the management plan is more than 10 years beyond the BWSR plan approval date unless the plan states a lesser period of time; non-metro watershed districts are not eligible if the plan is more than 11 years 3 months beyond the BWSR approval date; and counties are not eligible if the management plan is more than 10 years beyond the BWSR approval date unless properly extended.
+1 For the purposes of this policy, watershed management organizations and metro watershed districts plans are not current if the management plan is more than 10 years beyond the BWSR plan approval date unless the plan states a lesser period of time; non-metro watershed district plans are not current if the plan is more than 11 years 3 months beyond the BWSR approval date; and county water plans are not current if the plan is more than 10 years beyond the BWSR approval date unless properly extended.